‘I have no special talent, I am only passionately curious.’ Albert Einstein

-For example, with our revolutionary mobile learning app, The Knowledge Arcade, learners can be granted access to a whole library of content tailored specifically to their role.
+For example, with our revolutionary mobile learning app, Growth Engineering Learning App, learners can be granted access to a whole library of content tailored specifically to their role.
 Learners are no longer tied down to the biggest killer of curious minds: a strict training schedule.
 (That’s not to say there isn’t a place for a carefully planned curriculum – there is!)

 2. Deliver Training Through a Variety of Mediums

 Some of us remember the bygone black and white days, where classrooms provided nothing but big dusty textbooks to learn from.
 As you might expect, this was hardly a recipe for inspired learning.
 (Especially with the book doodlings from former pupils.)

 Enabling curiosity is all about shaking things up!
 There’s no reason nowadays as to why your training can’t be delivered in an array of engaging formats.
 From videos, infographics, podcasts, whitepapers, webinars to eLearning and learning games!
 We’re now able to keep that initial curiosity alive by mixing up the format.

 A drip campaign is a direct marketing method of drumming-up a buzz around your training by way of nurture.
 You could even employ some marketing tactics to get your learners drooling for knowledge!

 When you do come to release the content, leave your learners wanting more.
 This could mean delivering a training module split into small sections which are released over regular intervals.
 An example might be releasing a new section every Friday at 3 pm for 10 weeks.
 By doing this, you’re keeping your learners on the edge of their seat, making them incredibly inquisitive for each instalment!